 A final word

 With the world on the move once again, it’s nice to explore different ideas about where to live and work, or where you want your children to go to school.
-Living in Singapore has long been considered a popular expat option; and, as you can see, there are plenty of compelling reasons why you might want to make a home in the Lion City.
+Living and working in Singapore has long been considered a popular expat option; and, as you can see, there are plenty of compelling reasons why you might want to make a home in the Lion City.

 Written in collaboration with Singapore Global Network, a 70,000-strong international community of professionals, families and friends who share a common connection to Singapore.